 When Does Car Insurance Get Cheaper?

-Being 24 means you're just one year away from significant insurance savings.
-Most insurers drop rates when you turn 25, marking a major milestone in car insurance pricing based on decades of data showing drivers become statistically safer after this age.
-The steepest price drops happen between ages 24 and 26, with rates continuing to decrease gradually as you gain more driving experience.
+Being 24 means you're one year away from major insurance savings.
+Most insurers drop rates when you turn 25, marking a milestone in car insurance pricing based on decades of data showing drivers become statistically safer after this age.
+The steepest price drops happen between ages 24 and 26, with rates decreasing gradually as you gain more driving experience.

-You can accelerate these savings even before turning 25 by maintaining a spotless driving record, improving your credit score and completing a defensive driving course.
-Some insurers review policies every six months, meaning you could see benefits from these improvements relatively quickly.
+You can increase savings before turning 25 by maintaining a clean driving record, improving your credit score and completing a defensive driving course.
+Some insurers review policies every six months, so you'll see benefits from these improvements quickly.

 How to Get Cheap Car Insurance for 24-Year-Olds